johnperry-math/AoC2024/README.md

 * When revising the solution to improve its speed,
   I employed the [Method of Bisection](en.wikipedia.org/wiki/Bisection_method).
   Calculus-inspired ideas for the win!
+* This is one of those rare puzzles where I can solve both parts in one go.

 #### Experience

 Fun! and mostly easy.
 Devising the algorithm to solve the puzzle wasn't hard, but I made a few dumb mistakes along the way.

+### ♨️ Day 19: Linen Layout

+You're back at Gear Island's hot springs, from the 2023 Advent of Code.
+You want to get into a ~~hot spring~~ <insert fancy Japanese word for "hot spring">
+but you don't have the right coinage.
+The local elves agree to let you in so long as you help them decide which towel layouts are a good idea.
+In part 1, you determine which designs are possible.
+In part 2, you sum the number of ways to arrange each possible design.

+#### Unusual tools

+* Another one of those rare puzzles where I figure out how to solve both parts in one go.
+* Thinking backwards.

+#### Experience

+I had a lot of fun, but this one was pretty tough.
+Essentially you're building a parser, but the straightforward recursive-descent parser chokes right away on the puzzle input: while my first solution for both parts solved the example without breaking a sweat, it couldn't handle the first towel design _even after several minutes_.

+Eventually I realized you could solve this quickly by "thinking backwards": rather than parse it recursively, count how many matches there as you move from back to front.
+Take care to account for all sub-matches that apply to each match.

+To see what I mean, consider one of the examples, `rrbgbr`.
+(In what follows, `_` indicates "fill in the blank with anything that matches.")
+* At position 6, you can match only on `r`, giving **1 match**.
+* At position 5,
+  * you can match on `b_`, giving _1 match_, and
+  * you can match on `br`, giving _1 match_,

+  for a total of **2 matches**.
+* At position 4,
+  * you can match on `g__`, giving _2 matches_ (the two from position 5!), and
+  * you can match on `gb_`, giving _1 match_ (the 1 from position 6!),

+  for a total of **3 matches**.
+* At position 3, you can match only `b___`, giving 3 matches (the 3 from position 4!).
+* At position 2,
+  * you can match on `r____`, giving _3 matches_ (the 3 from position 3!), and
+  * you can match on `rb___`, giving _3 matches_ (the 3 from position 4!),

+  for a total of **6 matches**.
+* At position 1, you can match only `r_____`, giving **6 matches** (the 6 from position 2!).

+Altogether you have 6 matches, as indicated by the puzzle description.

+This approach is _faaaast_, and works for both parts, so it replaced my initial solution to Part 1.